 Diplomatic passport: visa not required

 Official passport: visa not required

 The Embassy of the Republic of Bulgaria in Pyongyang, DPRK is temporarily closed.

 Embassy of the Republic of Bulgaria in DPRK

 Embassy of the Republic of Bulgaria – Pyongyang, DPR of Korea

 E-mail: [email protected]

-Embassy of the Democratic People’s Republic of Korea in Bulgaria
+Embassy of the DPRK in the Republic of Bulgaria

 Telephone: +359 2 975 33 40; +359 2 974 61 00